Claudio-creis/TEXT-MINING-PROJECT/README.md

 - Dataset's bar chart [Claudio]
 - Week 2:
 - Building the LSTM model and training it on a smaller fraction of the txt file [Claudio]
-- Combining the two models through vectors from word embeddings [Davide]
+- Filtering lines with the lstm model [Davide]
 - Week 3:
 - Training the two models, debug rhyme problems and adapt the code to the dataset [Davide and Claudio]
 - Ablation study and analysis of the study [Claudio]